Kurukh language

 Kurukh (/ˈkʊrʊx/ or /ˈkʊrʊk/; Devanagari: कुँड़ुख़, /kru/), also Kurux, Oraon or Uranw (Devanagari: उराँव, /kru/), is a North Dravidian language spoken by the Kurukh (Oraon) and Kisan people of East India.
 It is spoken by about two million people in the Indian states of Jharkhand, Chhattisgarh, Odisha, West Bengal, Assam and Tripura, as well as by 65,000 in northern Bangladesh, 28,600 of a dialect called Uranw in Nepal and about 5,000 in Bhutan.
 The most closely related language to Kurukh is Malto; together with Brahui, all three languages form the North Dravidian branch of the Dravidian language family.
 It is marked as being in a "vulnerable" state in UNESCO's list of endangered languages.
 The Kisan dialect has 206,100 speakers as of 2011.

+Etymology

+According to Edward Tuite Dalton, "Oraon" is an exonym assigned by neighbouring Munda people, meaning "to roam".
+They call themselves Kurukh.
+According to Sten Konow, Uraon will mean man as in the Dravidian Kurukh language, the word Urapai, Urapo and Urang means Man.
+The word Kurukh may be derived from the word Kur or Kurcana means "shout" and "stammer".
+So Kurukh will mean 'a speaker'.

+Name

+The Kurukh language is also variously known as Kuṛux, Kuruḵẖ, Kurukh, Kunrukh, Kurka, Kadukali, Urang, Oraon, Uraon, Urāo, and Orāỗ.
+Other designations include Dhakad, Dhangad, Dhanka, and Kuda, in Madhya Pradesh, and Dhangar, and Kisan, even Malto, Berga, Dhangri, Khendroi and Kisan, but some scholars consider them synonymous with Kurukh itself.
+George van Driem reported that the Dhangar and Jhangar "dialect [of Kurukh]" was spoken in eastern Nepalese Terai, separating it in areas: to the east of the Kosi River, the language is known as Jhangar (Jhāṅgaḍ), while to the west it is called Dhangar (Dhāṅgaḍ, Dhāṅgar).

+However, Dravidologist Kamil Zvelebil reported that Dhangar (alternatively, Jhanger, Jangad, Orau, Oraon, and Uraon), reported from South Nepal, differed from Kurux (Oraon) proper.
+Ethnologue also treats the Dhangar from Nepal as "distinct" from the language spoken in India and Bangladesh.

 Classification

 Kurukh belongs to the Northern Dravidian group of the Dravidian family languages, and is closely related to Sauria Paharia and Kumarbhag Paharia, which are often together referred to as Malto.